 The role of the fleet manager has evolved tremendously over the years.
-With the introduction of GPS tracking software, fleet managers have become more data driven and analytical.
+With the introduction of fleet managment software, fleet managers have become more data driven and analytical.

 Traditionally, a fleet manager’s profile has been that of an ex-mechanic, someone who worked in a shop and has extensive knowledge of vehicles and their equipment, along with the people management skills acquired from experience working in a machinist culture and environment.
 For a traditional fleet manager, most decisions were made intuitively, based on the manager’s personal experience with both vehicles and drivers.

 Fleet manager software stands to change the traditional role of fleet managers.
 The new applicant pool fleet businesses are considering involve candidates with knowledge and experience in data analytics and Information Technology (IT).
 The “people skills” associated with a conventional fleet manager has moved to the human resources department.